ritikajagtap/automobio-car_analysis/README.md

 # automobio-car_analysis
+Steps to run the project on local machine
-Step 1: Clone the Project.
+Step 1: Download the zip file of the project.
 Step 2: Open the project folder in the terminal
 Step 3: install the packages(run the commands below)-
              pip install plotly